 Held twice each summer in a community that is being impacted by development, the Bakken Rocks CookFest offers residents the opportunity to get out and learn more about the ins and outs of the oil and gas industry, attend an educational session where they can listen to and visit with the experts of the industry, and best of all, eat some of the best BBQ available in western North Dakota and vote on their favorite team.
 An alcohol-free event, CookFest offers fun and entertainment for the whole family!

-The 2015 events will be July 14 and 16 - stay tuned for announcements on locations!
+The 2015 events will be July 14 in Alexander and July 16 in South Heart!

 From snowmelt to snowfall, North Dakota Petroleum Council members and employees team up with members of the community to help keep our communities and roadways clean with huge community-wide events, Adopt-a-Highway programs, or just by stopping to pick up trash as needed.